phalcon-orphanage/docs/en/reference/forms.rst

         'No' => 'No, thanks'
     )));

-Entities can implement getters, which have more precedence than public properties, these methods give you more free to produce values:
+Entities can implement getters, which have a higher precedence than public properties.
+These methods give you more freedom to produce values:

 .. code-block:: php